MetaCell/cloud-harness/applications/jupyterhub/README.md

 The helm chart is based on the [zero-to-jupyterhub](https://github.com/jupyterhub/zero-to-jupyterhub-k8s/) helm chart.

 1. Run update.sh [TAG] # Do not use latest!
-2. Restore from the diff files with EDIT: CLOUDHARNESS
+2. Restore from the diff files with EDIT: CLOUDHARNESS.
+Use update.patch as a reference
+3. 3.
+Update Dockerfile to use the same base image you see on values.yaml: hub/image

 Customize notebook image: quay.io/jupyterhub/k8s-singleuser-sample:[TAG]